mugenkyou/McpXbridge/README.md

 ## Security Notes

-MCPBridge operates with browser-level permissions and should be used in trusted environments.
+McpXbridge operates with browser-level permissions and should be used in trusted environments.
 The extension requires access to active tabs for automation functionality.

 ## Support